Connect with others who understand.

 • Chemotherapy to shrink the cancer

-• Surgery, such as lumpectomy or mastectomy, to remove lymph nodes, cancerous breast tissue, and tissue from surrounding areas
+• Surgery, such as mastectomy, to remove nearby lymph nodes, cancerous breast tissue, and tissue from surrounding areas, or lumpectomy in the case of Paget’s disease

 • Radiation therapy to kill cancer cells remaining in the armpit and breast area after surgery